TheLazyEngineer-net/Main-Site-Hugo/README.md

 ## License

-The intention of this repository's license is to make available all code and documentation as free and open.
-Everything in this repository is under the MIT License EXCEPT for the content folder.
-The content is not code or documentation, so not technically covered by the license anyway.
+The intention of this repository's license is to make available all code as free and open source.
+All code on this site is covered by the MIT License.
+The content is not covered by this license and carries the usual copyright protections.